 Because the Mac’s RS-422 serial port can also be controlled by an external clock, some manufacturers released their own accelerated versions of PhoneNet.
 Centram FlashTalk ran at 768 kbps, while DaynaTalk (1989) pushed speeds to 850 kbps.
 Of course, these systems were not compatible with each other.

 10 Mbps ethernet was the up-and-coming network standard, and it was over 40x as fast as LocalTalk.
-As ethernet grew in popularity, ethernet NuBus cards and PDS cards became the tool for moving older Macs into the modern world of networking.
+As ethernet grew in popularity, ethernet NuBus cards and PDS cards became the tool for moving older Macs into the modern ethernet networking world.

 The big drawback compared with LocalTalk is that ethernet has everything connected to a hub, while LocalTalk let you daisy-chain networked devices and didn’t use a hub.

-One problem with adopting ethernet is that some older Macs didn’t have expansion slots, and SCSI ethernet adapters were somewhat of a hassle.
+One problem with adopting ethernet is that some older Macs – including PowerBooks and the Mac Classic – didn’t have expansion slots, and SCSI ethernet adapters were always somewhat of a hassle.

 EtherWave was Farallon’s solution to these problems.
 The regular EtherWave adapter connects to a Mac’s printer port and bridges LocalTalk to ethernet with no need to set up a dedicated Mac as a LocalTalk bridge.
 The EtherWave adapter draws its power from the Mac’s ADB port – and that was only the tip of the iceberg.